“Saint Bride” by John Duncan

 Saint Brigid of Kildare or Brigid of Ireland (c.
 451 – 525) is one of Ireland’s patron saints.
 Irish tradition has her as an early Irish Christian nun and foundress of several monasteries of nuns, including that of Kildare in Ireland, which was famous and revered.
 The saint shares her name with an important Celtic goddess, and there are many legends and folk customs associated with her.

 Kilbride, “Church of Brigid,” is one of Ireland’s most widely found placenames, there are 43 Kilbrides located in Ireland.

 John Duncan (1866-1945) was a Scottish painter, who at the age of 15 he was submitting cartoons to the local magazine.
-He briefly worked in London as a commercial illustrator, then travelled study at the Düsseldorf Art Academy.
+He briefly worked in London as a commercial illustrator, then traveled study at the Düsseldorf Art Academy.
 In 1892 Duncan moved to Edinburgh and joined the Celtic Revival movement.
-In 1900 Duncan was appointed as a Professor at the Chicago Institute for a period before returning to Scotland and settled in Edinburgh, where he lived for the rest of his life.
+In 1900 Duncan was appointed as a Professor at the Chicago Institute.
+When he returned to Scotland, he settled in Edinburgh, where he lived for the rest of his life.

 - How many different art styles have been combined into this one painting?